container-interop/service-provider/PSR-XX-provider.md

 ### 1.5.
 Dependency Enumeration

+This feature enables containers to implement (for example) dependency validation, independently of invoking service/extension definitions.

-A `ServiceProviderInterface` implementation MAY implement the `ServiceDependencyInterface`, which enables enumeration of provider dependencies:
+A `ServiceProviderInterface` implementation MAY implement the `ServiceDependencyInterface`, which enables a container to enumerate enumerate the dependencies of service/extension definitions:

 ```php
 public function getDependencies(): array